 - reduced price tickets for cultural and folklore programs

--discount for the airport minibus service, car rental, sports facilities and in many other places
+- discount for car rental, sports facilities and in many other places

 The services of the card are detailed in a 100-paged, colored publication in Hungarian, English, German and Italian languages.